HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 > In the case if you're going to use direct file upload feature and store media files like audio, video, csv you should complete this step.

-Set up cross-origin resource sharing (CORS) access to your bucket.
+Set up Cross-Origin Resource Sharing (CORS) access to your bucket.
 See [Configuring cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) in the Amazon S3 User Guide.
 Use or modify the following example:
 ```json
 [
    {